Teufelauto/pico-telemetry/README.md

  * Disabling extranious ubx messages that are not needed to reduce UART clutter
  * Enabling the ubx-pvt message, which is similar to NMEA's RMC, but in the u-blox's native format

-Includes a function to calculate the checksum of ubx messages, and if run by itself, can be used to check and output checksums by placing the byte-code in question towards the top of the file after "message = ".
+Includes a function to calculate the checksum of ubx messages, and if run by itself, can be used to check and output checksums by placing the 'byte-code in question' towards the top of the code after "message = ".

 Eventually, this file will handle the ubx-pvt messages, much as micropyGPS or as_GPS do for NMEA, and those files will be unneeded.